RayHightower/rayhightower.github.com/source/_posts/2013-04-18-new-rvm-behavior.markdown

 comments: true
 categories: [Rails, Ruby]
 ---
 I trust RVM to manage my Ruby versions and my gems.
 So when I saw an unexpected change in RVM's behavior, I was concerned about a possible disruption in my workflow.
-Here's what I saw:
+Here's the message I received:

 ```bash
 ~/Code/Ruby/apps$ cd hartl/